Testicular Cancer: Symptoms

 If you have testicular cancer, you may notice certain warning signs.
 These are called symptoms.
 You can also have testicular cancer without having any symptoms.

-• A feeling of heaviness or aching in the scrotum or lower belly (abdomen)
+• A feeling of heaviness or aching in the scrotum, groin, or lower belly.

-• Swelling in your breasts (this is rare, but can be caused by hormone changes linked to the cancer)
+• Swelling in your breasts.
+(This is rare, but it can be caused by hormone changes linked to the cancer.)

-• Pain in your lower back, which can be a sign that testicular cancer may have spread to your lymph nodes
+• Pain in your lower back.
+This can be a sign that testicular cancer may have spread to your lymph nodes.

-• Shortness of breath, chest pain, or a cough, which can be signs that testicular cancer may have spread to your lungs
+• Shortness of breath, chest pain, or a cough.
+These can be signs that testicular cancer may have spread to your lungs.

-• In rare cases, you may have no symptoms other than infertility—tests to find out why you are infertile may lead to finding testicular cancer
+• Infertility.
+In rare cases, you may have no symptoms other than infertility.
+Tests to find out why you are infertile may lead to finding testicular cancer.

-Many of these symptoms are more likely caused by other health problems.
-But it's important to see your healthcare provider if you have these symptoms.
-Only a healthcare provider can tell if you have cancer.
+Many of these symptoms are more likely caused by problems other than cancer.
+But it's important to see your doctor if you have these symptoms.